Adapter Pattern Tutorial

 create adapter

-10. Adapter will inherits the operations from Target.
+10. The Adapter will inherit operations from Target.
 Right-click on Adapter and select Related Elements > Realize all Interfaces from the popup menu.

 realize adapter